masonmedia/jms-home/README.md

 ## **Layout and Frameworks**

 The site uses Bootstrap 3.3.7, flexbox, and functional css.
-The structure was built to emulate a SPA/Front-end framework.
-It uses bootstrap modals, set to 100% height and width, to display content, acting effectively as separate "pages".
-This keeps the site lightweight and fast loading, without the need to actually navigate to different urls.
-The drawback is in the additional markup required for the modals which makes the single HTML page quite long.
-Effort has been made to comment sections clear for ease of navigation.
+The structure was built to emulate a SPA/Front-end framework but using bootstrap modals, set to 100% height and width, to act effectively as separate "pages".
+This keeps the site relatively lightweight and fast loading, without the need to actually navigate to different urls/make additional http requests.
+The drawback is in the additional markup required for the modals which makes the page fairly long.
+Effort has been made to comment sections clearly for ease of navigation.

 ## **CSS**